polterguy/polterguy.github.io/plugins/magic.lambda.http/index.md

 object returned by the server.

 All of these slots can optionally take a **[timeout]** argument, that overrides the default timeout of 300 seconds, with whatever integer value you provide.
-The timout is specified as an integer value, being the number of seconds to allow for the invocation, before the request is aborted and given up on.
-If they timeout period elapses, an exception will be thrown.
+The timeout is specified as an integer value, being the number of seconds to allow for the invocation, before the request is aborted and given up on.
+If the timeout period elapses, an exception will be thrown.

 ## HTTP headers